Bangar-and-Venegas/pipeDashboard/README.md

 rake p2d:activities
 ```

 WARNING!
-When loading activities, you only get those from users already in the DB.
+When loading activities, you only get those from users already in the database.

 ## Information displayed

-pipeDashboard displays the information for these time ranges:
+pipeDashboard displays the information for the following time ranges:
-* Since one month ago.
+* Since one month.
-* Since three months ago.
+* Since three months.
-* Since one year ago.
+* Since one year.

-The dashboard uses colors to identify the different users.
-The color legend is displayed on the bottom right corner of the screen.
+The dashboard uses colours to identify each user.
+The colour legend is displayed at the bottom right corner of the screen.

 The following information is displayed on the dashboard:

 **Number of calls made** - Number of activities that:
 * are done,
 * have some information in the *note* field, and
-* whose *type* is "call".
+* where the *type* is "call".

 **Average calls** - Number of calls made (see above) divided by the number of days considered.